azadbolour/boardgame/scala-server/README.md

 - export `GAME_SERVER_URL="http://localhost:6587"` no slash at the end

 ## To Do

+- Haskell - GameParams add pieceGeneratorName.
+And test - integration and manual.

+- Haskell - index too large error is still intermittent - added debugging prints hoping to discover where it happens.
+Remove prints.

 - Change the secret key to a real secret for production.
 Read the documentation.